fynoeb/Garrison-Path/README.md

 **Live Demo:** [https://garrison-path.vercel.app/](https://garrison-path.vercel.app/)

 > **Project Status: Work in Progress (WIP)**
-> Aplikasi ini saat ini masih dalam tahap pengembangan aktif.
-Versi yang live sekarang adalah MVP (Minimum Viable Product) untuk mendemonstrasikan UI/UX dan fungsionalitas frontend.
-Integrasi backend dan alur pasca-servis (pembayaran & rating) akan ditambahkan pada pembaruan mendatang.
+> This application is currently under active development.
+The live version is an MVP (Minimum Viable Product) demonstrating the UI/UX and frontend functionality.
+Backend integration and post-service flows (payment & rating) will be added in future updates.

 ## Overview
 A high-end, production-ready web application designed to connect stranded drivers with nearby auto workshops in Padang.
 The platform is built with a distinctive 1920s vintage aesthetic, featuring a deep dark mode interface with dramatic lighting effects and amber accents.